esauortiz/fmransac/README.md

 ## Installation

-This package requires Python Python 3.6.9+ to run.
+This package requires Python 3.6.9+ to run.

 Install requirements.
 ```sh